Skip to content

 • Journey

-22 chronological field notes of how this was built.
+Chronological field notes of how this was built.
 Honest, specific, and written as I went — failures included.
-Start at the origin or jump to the overnight run that changed everything.
+Start at the origin, jump to the overnight run that changed everything, or skip to the CVE pivot and per-family reboot batching for the latest work.

 Read the journey